turbot/steampipe-plugin-gcp/docs/tables/gcp_compute_backend_service.md

 ```

-### List of backend services where log config is not enable
+### List of backend services where logging is not enabled

 ```sql
 select